 Samsung Pay makes transactions easy.
 Just swipe up to launch the app, secure with authentication (either your fingerprint or passcode) and hover over the card reader to pay.

-Verified by Visa protects your existing Visa card number with a personal password, giving you reassurance that only you can use your Visa card online.
+Visa Checkout protects and simplifies your online shopping experience with a single password, giving you reassurance that only you can use your Visa card online.
 Your credit union Visa Debit Card is eligible for this program.
 Learn more or to register your card.

 Credit or Debit?